frederic-perez/AmE-dictionary/dictionary.md

 __quip__ (quippy) [1] _n, v_  A clever or witty remark or comment.
 __quirk__ [2] _n_ A peculiarity of behavior; an idiosyncrasy: _Every man had his own quirks and twists (Harriet Beecher Stowe)._
 __ratched (something) up__ [1] _v_ To increase, or make something increase, repeatedly and by small amounts.
-__roll over__ _Informal_ To be easily defeated without even trying: _We can't expect them to just roll over for us.
+__roll over__ _Informal_ To defeat overwhelmingly.
+To be easily defeated without even trying: _We can't expect them to just roll over for us.
 They thought the unions would roll over._
 __rye__ [1] _n_ __1__ A cereal grass of cool climates, widely cultivated for its grain. _(In Spanish: centeno)_ __2__ The grain of this plant, ground into flour or used in making whiskey and for livestock feed. __3__ Rye bread. __4__ (Brewing) Also called: __rye whiskey__ Whiskey distilled from rye.
 __sashay__ [1] _v_ To walk with a lofty proud gait, often in an attempt to impress others: _He struts around like a rooster in a hen house_
 __sear__ _v_ __1__ Make very hot and dry: _The heat scorched the countryside._ __2__ Become superficially burned: _my eyebrows singed when I bent over the flames._ __3__ Cause to wither or parch from exposure to heat: _The sun parched the earth._ _Translations (= wither) → secar, marchitar (Med) → cauterizar; [pain etc] → punzar; (= scorch) → chamuscar, quemar_